Cost To Build FAQ

 What items are not included in a Cost-to-Build Report?

-Floorplans.com Cost-to-Build Reports do not include:
+Floorplans.com Cost to Build Reports do not include:

 • Site preparation of any kind